 - 1. What are different methods to be used while presenting the recommendations to line ministries and national policy-makers? - 2.
+How to simulate a multipartite discussion on adopting and implementing SPFs? - 3.
 How to effectively lobby for endorsement of the recommendations and further their implementation?